S. Korea sees easing disruption as truckers' strike extends

 The strike’s impact has so far been mostly limited to domestic industries, such as construction, and there have been no immediate signs of meaningful disruption in major export businesses such as semiconductors.

-Container traffic at the country’s major ports were back to 99% of normal levels as of Tuesday afternoon, according to data from the Ministry of Land, Infrastructure and Transport.
+Container traffic at the country’s major ports is essentially back to normal and reached 126% of pre-strike levels during the busier evening hours from 7 p.m. to midnight Tuesday, according to data from the Ministry of Land, Infrastructure and Transport.
 Shipments of cement were also reaching 88% of normal levels, easing the disruption at construction sites.

 The strikers, represented by the Cargo Truckers Solidarity union, are demanding the government to make permanent a minimum freight rate system that is to expire at the end of 2022, which they say is crucial for safety and financial stability in the face of rising fuel costs and interest rates.